Counseling Services (School Counseling Concentration) Program Requirements

 CNSC 590 Counseling Internship I 3 Credits

-An internship that provides 300 hours of on-the-job experience, including all activities that a regularly employed staff member would be expected to perform.
+An internship that provides 300 hours of field experience, including all activities that a regularly employed staff member would be expected to perform (a regularly employed staff member is defined as a person occupying the professional role to which the student is aspiring).
 The internship placement is selected on the basis of the student’s career goals.
-School counselors, student assistance coordinators (SACs) and agency counselors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
-The approval and cooperation of the student’s superintendent, principal, or other appropriate administrative personnel must be obtained the semester before the counselor candidate’s internship is scheduled.
-Students must be supervised by an SAC.
+Site supervisors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
+Students must be supervised by a Student Assistance Coordinator (SAC).
+The approval and cooperation of the intern’s field supervisor must be obtained the semester prior to the actual placement.

 CNSC 591 Counseling Internship II 3 Credits

-The continuation of an internship that provides a 300-hour field experience including all activities that a regularly employed staff member would be expected to perform (n.b., a regularly employed staff member is defined as a person occupying the professional role to which the student is aspiring).
+The continuation of an internship that provides a 300-hour field experience including all activities that a regularly employed staff member would be expected to perform (a regularly employed staff member is defined as a person occupying the professional role to which the student is aspiring).
 The internship placement is selected on the basis of the intern’s career goals.
-School counselors, Student Assistance Coordinators (SACs), and agency counselors who supervise interns determine the structure and the content of the internship in cooperation with the faculty supervisor.
-Students must be supervised by a SAC.
+Site supervisors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
+Students must be supervised by a Student Assistance Coordinator (SAC).
 The approval and cooperation of the intern’s field supervisor must be obtained the semester prior to the actual placement.

 COUN 500 Introduction to Counseling and Helping Professions 3 Credits